system-zero/system-zero/README.md

 Requirements:
-  The make utility, a C compiler, a linker, a libc and libpam  as zsu dependemcy (for now (as we  don't really need it at this stage), so it has to move from the initialization system state).
+  The make utility, a C compiler, a linker, a libc and libpam  as zsu dependemcy (for now (as we  don't really need it at this stage), so it has to be moved from the initialization system state).

 ```sh
   cd src